someengineering/fixinventory/README.md

 Persistent plugins run on startup and can register with one or more events.
 This way a plugin can be notified when e.g. cleanup is about to begin.
 As part of the event it would be handed a reference to the current live graph.
 It could then look at the resources in that graph, search for them, filter them, look at their attributes, etc. and perform actions like protecting a resource from deletion or flagging a resource for deletion.
 It could also register with the event that signals the end of a run and look at which resources have been cleaned up to generate a report that could be emailed or notify resource owners on Slack that their resources have been cleaned.

+### CLI Plugins
+CLI plugins extend the functionality of the built-in CLI with new commands.
+They can act on and filter resources and have full access to the current graph, the scheduler and the CLI clipboard.
+CLI commands can also be used in scheduled jobs (`--scheduler-config`) and CLI actions (`--register-cli-action` and `--cli-actions-config`).

 ## Events